wood1149/github-scraper/README.md

 # github-scraper
 Searches predefined list of GitHub Users' repositories and GitHub.io pages for sensitive or personal information.

+## Usage:
+    1)npm install
+    2)node scrapeUsers.js

+    Edit the scrapeUsers file to pick what user will be scraped for their usernames.

 ## Resources

 Here is some documentation for tools/APIs that we will most likely be using: